joergmlpts/inat_photos/README.md

 needs to be lowered as well, e.g. `SSIM_INATSIZE = 'small'` and `SSIM_THRESHOLD = 0.8` is a setting that provides a very significant speedup while still finding roughly the same number of associations.

-Constant `CACHE_EXPIRATION` is the age in seconds when a cache entry of an iNaturalist observation expires.
-The default is 8 hours.
-Lowering this number increases network traffic.
-Command-line option `--bypass_cache` is an alternative to customizing this constant.

 ## Metadata